pavanlinux/Learn_Ansible/practice-01/notes.md

 # You have installed Ansible and set it up to connect to target nodes. 🙌

-## Check if Ansible can connect to target nodes:
+## Now, Let's check if Ansible can connect to target nodes:
 - Create an inventory file called *hosts* and add below lines to it
   ```
   <target_node_ip_or_hostname> ansible_user=ansible